orbbec/OrbbecSDK-dev/examples/2.device.firmware_update/README.md

 ### Attention

-After the firmware update is completed, you need to restart the device manually to make the new firmware take effect.
-Or you can use the `reboot()` function to restart the device.
+After the firmware update completes, you need to restart the device manually to apply the new firmware.
+Alternatively, you can use the `reboot()` function to restart the device programmatically.

 ```c++
     device->reboot();
 ```

-## Sample output
+## Run Sample

-Select the device which you want to update the firmware.
-And input the path of the firmware file.
-SDK will start to update the firmware, and the progress will be displayed on the console.
+Select the device for firmware update and input the path of the firmware file.
+The SDK will start updating the firmware, and the progress will be displayed on the console.

 ### Result